 The best home surveillance systems offer features that combine high performance and usability.
 In particular, it's a good idea to focus on recording modes, video storage, camera quantity, audio and customer support.
 Here are a few things we learned during testing.

-Each system in our review saves video recordings to either a network video recorder, also known as an NVR, or a cloud video server.
+Each system in our comparison saves video recordings to either a network video recorder, also known as an NVR, or a cloud video server.
 Although both options have pros and cons, this doesn't factor into our rankings, since the final decision comes down to personal preference.
 If you choose an NVR, we recommend a capacity of at least 500GB for a four-camera setup.
 Here are some features that can help you use video storage more efficiently on NVRs:

 - Adjustable resolution or video quality